 The oldest neighbourhood of the San Martí district.
 Despite its medieval origin, when it was a rural area close to the seaside, today you can spot here loads of new modern buildings.

 Housing in El Clot

-Book now your student housing in Barcelona and accommodation for young workers and get the best services and assistance.
+Book now your student housing and accommodation for young workers and get the best services and assistance.

 Enjoy the city!